6 Essential Photography Techniques Every Beginner Should Know

 Shutter Speed Tips:

 Shutter speed is one of the most important elements of photography.
-It’s how you decide how long to expose your film or digital sensor to light, and it affects everything from the clarity of the photo to the amount of motion blur.
+It’s how you decide how long to expose your film or digital sensor to light, and it affects everything from the photo’s clarity to the amount of motion blur.
 Here are some cool shutter speed tips to help you take amazing photos:

 - Use fast shutter speeds for sharp images: If you want to capture a clear image with no motion blur, use a fast shutter speed (1/500th or faster).
 This will freeze any movement, giving you a crisp and clean photo.